cloudxabide/matrix.lab/Foo/10-OCP4-installation-foo.md

 BASE_DOMAIN=linuxrevolution.com
 HYPERVISOR=vsphere

-# The OpenShift Installer defaults to the "default" profile
+# The OpenShift Installer defaults to the "default" AWS profile
 # unsure if this is configurable.
 Leaving the configuration in
 # my config, as a placeholder (in case I figure it out)
 # AWS - us-east-1